Braves acquire Brandon Phillips from Reds in trade

 McKirahan, 27, was claimed off waivers by the Braves from the Miami Marlins in 2015.
 He had Tommy John surgery, causing him to miss last season.

 Portuondo signed with the Braves as a free agent last year after eight seasons in the Cuban league with Santiago.
-He pitched in 17 games for Single-A Carolina and Triple-A Gwinnett.
+He pitched in 17 games for Class A Carolina and Triple-A Gwinnett.